ricsix19/ricsix19/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Java and trying to develop applications in Java
+- 🚀 Deepening my knowledge of Java with simple projects like my Task Manager application.
-- 🌱 I'm currently exploring Multi Theft Auto (MTASA) Lua scripting, alongside it I'm deepening my knowledge in XML and SQL
+- 🌱 I'm currently exploring JavaFX and other UI frameworks such as Tkinter.
+- Besides all of these I'm currently collaborating with my mates MartinezHrcz and mzsl03.
+We are working on a Fitness Journey Application in C#

 Thanks for stopping by!
 <!--